raoulraft/openrangym/_posts/tutorials/2022-04-11-scope-coloran-o-ran.md

 - receive RIC Control messages from the xApps
 - interface with the SCOPE Application Programming Interfaces (APIs) to modify the scheduling and slicing configurations of the base station based on the received xApp control

-We initialize the E2 termination on the SCOPE base station by typing the following commands on the SCOPE node.
+Before initializing the E2 termination on the SCOPE base station, we first need to pass the correct ColO-RAN near-RT RIC IP in `build_odu.sh`.

 {% highlight bash %}
 cd colosseum-scope-e2/
+nano build_odu.sh
+{% endhighlight %}

+Change the IP_RIC with the ip of the `coloran-near-rt-ric` you have previously found.

+{% highlight bash %}
+export RIC_HOST="IP_RIC"
+{% endhighlight %}

+Finally, build and run the E2 termination:

+{% highlight bash %}
 ./build_odu.sh clean
 ./run_odu.sh
 {% endhighlight %}